kilna/prompt/README.md

 Goals:

-* Pure Bash with no external dependencies
+* Pure Bash with no external dependencies and minimal subshelling
 * Extensible
 * Fast enough to not be painful in Git Bash for Windows
 * Pretty